tlisonbee/cerberus/docs/administration-guide/backup-restore.md

 ** Note: Vault instances will have `role=node` in the 'Tags' column

+If the Vault instances are not listed, you may need to reboot them to add them to the Consul cluster.

 # Start a SOCKS Proxy

-If you require a proxy to talk to you EC2 instances then you will want to start it now and use it in the commands below.
+If you require a proxy to talk to Cerberus EC2 instances then you will want to start it now and use it in the commands below.

 # Add Certificates to Trust Store